-The resilience analysis grid was applied further to appreciate the resilience levels of the safety management systems.
-See Table 3.
-The resilience analysis grid was set to help determine how well a system performs in each of the four basic abilities.
-According to Hollnagel (2015), for a system to be resilient, it must meet all four resilience capability concepts; thus, the system must have the ability to respond, monitor, learn, and anticipate, as shown in Figure 1.
-However, considering the final resultant analysis presented in Table 3, the system failed to meet all four capabilities: response, monitor, learn, and anticipate.
+The RAG was applied further to appreciate the resilience levels of the SMSs (as shown in Table 3).
+The RAG was set to help determine how well a system performs in each of the four basic abilities.
+According to Hollnagel (2014), for a system to be resilient, it must meet all four resilience capability concepts; thus, the system must have the ability to respond, monitor, learn and anticipate, as shown in Figure 1.
+However, considering the final resultant analysis presented in Table 3, the system failed to meet all four capabilities: response, monitoring, learning and anticipation.
 This was further demonstrated in the star plots in Figures 2 to 9.
 Thus, these findings affirm the assertion by Mustapha et al. (2016) that the construction system is more reactive than proactive.
-On that basis, we can conclude that the safety management system in Ghana's construction industry is not resilient.
-In this vein, resilience engineering has been suggested by Pęciłło (2016) as a way to overcome the limitations of traditional safety management system approaches in reacting to the evolving and somewhat unpredictable shapes of safety threats in the construction industry.
+On that basis, we can conclude that the SMS in Ghana's construction industry is not resilient.
+In this vein, resilience engineering has been suggested by Pęciłło (2016) as a way to overcome the limitations of traditional SMS approaches in reacting to the evolving and somewhat unpredictable shapes of safety threats in the construction industry.